 Where a certificate previously issued to an offshore first aider or offshore medic has expired, it is the responsibility of the individual, training provider and dutyholder to decide if they should attend a requalification or full course.
 Until offshore first aiders and offshore medics requalify, they are not considered to be competent to act in these roles.
 You can find more guidance in Health care and first aid on offshore installations and pipeline works (L123).

 Training providers wanting to deliver offshore first aid and/or offshore medic courses should apply to HSE for approval.
 Applicants should complete an application form and read the relevant guidance to ensure they can fully meet the specified requirements:

 Offshore first aid and offshore medic approval fees

-Under the Health and Safety and Nuclear (Fees) Regulations, HSE charges fees for the approval of offshore first aid /medic training organisations.
-These fees are reviewed annually and for 2016/17 are:
+Under the Health and Safety and Nuclear (Fees) Regulations 2022, HSE charges fees for various elements of the approval process.
+The fees, which are reviewed annually, are as follows.